Analysis | Who Trump might pick for the Supreme Court

 In 2018, when Brett M. Kavanaugh was the pick, the finalists were a little less clear.
 But his top competitors were thought to be Hardiman and two other federal judges: Raymond Kethledge and Amy Coney Barrett.

 The fact that Hardiman was in play both times would suggest he might be again.
-But given the finalists shifted so much from 2017 to 2018, it’s possible that will be the case again.
-It also seems more likely the 2018 finalists would be in play today, given many of the 2017 finalists didn’t make the cut in 2018.
+But given the finalists shifted so much from 2017 to 2018, it is possible that will be the case again.
+It also seems more likely the 2018 finalists would be in play today, given many of the 2017 finalists did not make the cut in 2018.

 Hardiman is 55 years old, while Kethledge is 53.